AokiApp/jsapdu-over-ip/docs/job-notes/20251207-session5-part2-reflection.md

 - `entity/Friendship.java` - User friendships
 - `entity/Room.java` - Chat/event rooms

-**Restoration Feasibility:** ❌ NOT NEEDED
+**Restoration Feasibility:** NOT NEEDED, BUT IN NEAR FUTURE, SO PREPARATION NEEDED
-- Router doesn't use database
+- Router doesn't use database (only currently!!!)
-- All state is in-memory
+- All state is in-memory (not ideal)
 - No persistence required for message routing

 **Value Lost:** Architecture patterns for entity design